oOosys/whichELF/README.md

 # whichELF?
+An alternative to Linux `which` with extended functionality:

-Improved Linux `which` reporting both: type and the executable (including size and going the chain of links and scripts as far as possible down to the actual executable).
+-- reporting type/executable (with size) following the chain of links and scripts as far as possible down to the actual executable

+-- searching for executable name which info description matches given keyword(s).

 ```
 ~ $ whichELF? pwd
     pwd